 As regards individual decisions, the OFT expressed concern in 2006 in the Yamaha case that a scheme awarding discounts to Yamaha dealers based upon the ratio of face-to-face sales as opposed to distance and internet sales was designed to target internet-only retailers and discounters, and acted as a disincentive for dealers to engage in distance and internet sales.
 The OFT closed its investigation in 2006, indicating that Yamaha had cooperated with the OFT and had withdrawn the scheme in question.
-A further OFT case closure summary related to Nike's selective distribution system criteria, which required discounted or out-of-season stock to be displayed on separate internet pages to non-discounted in-season products were not to be discounted.
+A further OFT case closure summary related to Nike's selective distribution system criteria, which required discounted or out-of-season stock to be displayed on separate internet pages to non-discounted in-season stock.
+The OFT considered that the criteria implied that in-season products were not to be discounted.
 The case was closed when Nike removed the ambiguous clauses from its distribution agreements and revised and updated its selection criteria.